anaptecs/jeaf-generator.io/index.md

 and boost your software development efficiency and time-to-market.
 Bye bye handwritten boiler blade code.

-Let your developers concentrate on what is really important: **business features**
+Let your developers concentrate on what is really important: delivering business features

 <br>